Keto Peanut Butter Brownies

 - 2 oz cream cheese

-- 2 tablespoon salted butter melted
+- 2 tbsp salted butter melted

 - ¼ cup Joy Filled Eats Sweetener (or see alternatives in recipe notes)